13angs/toolhub/README.md

 ## 🐳 Docker Usage

 This project can be built into a Docker image for easy and consistent execution across different environments.
 We provide Dockerfiles for two popular Linux distributions.

+**Note:** The provided Dockerfiles already include `ffmpeg`, so no extra installation is needed if you use Docker.

 ### Choosing an Image
 -   **Debian (`Dockerfile.debian`):** Recommended for general use.
 It offers great compatibility with a wide range of software.